briandfoy/briandfoy.github.io/_posts/2020-06-25-what-is-legacy-code.md

 * Code written last week
 * Code that you'd rather replace

 These are hardly worth dispelling, but in a later section I lay out the logic that easily dispatches them.
 In short, that says more about the practitioner than the product.
-This is that religiosity; surely *I* would never write such code, but other people do.
+There are religiosity on display; surely *I* would never write such code, but other people do.

 ### The less flippant